What is Asset Financing?

 Difference between Asset Financing and Loan

-Under asset financing, the lending is not in the form of a conventional loan where lender gives one single payment to the borrower.
-Rather, the payment is spread over a period of time.
-This saves the business from paying one big amount for purchasing an asset in the form of machinery, vehicle, etc.
+Under asset financing, the lending is not in the form of a conventional loan where the lender gives one single payment to the borrower.
+Instead, the payment is spread over a period of time.
+This is a useful way to acquire assets without tying up large amounts of capital.

 Types of Asset Financing

-Banks and other financial institutions act as lenders in asset financing.
-Asset financing is relatively safer for the banks and other financial institutions than giving a conventional loan to the borrowers.
-In asset financing, the lending institutions’ finance is secured by the value of asset financed.
-Moreover, in most of the cases, the finance value is even secured through a collateral security.
-If the borrower fails to repay the borrowed money, the lender can seize the asset and sell the same in open market to recover the money.
+Banks and other financial institutions act as lenders in this financing.
+This is relatively safer for banks and other financial institutions than giving a conventional loan to borrowers.
+In this financing, the lending institutions’ finance is secured by the value of the asset financed.
+Moreover, the finance value is even secured through collateral security in most cases.
+If the borrower fails to repay the borrowed money, the lender can seize the asset and sell the same in the open market to recover the money.

-The major concern for the financial institutions is that when the asset is sold in the secondary market after their seizure; the risk of decline in the value of the asset always looms over their head.
-To overcome the risk, financial institutions finance the asset considering that the contingent claim is going to arise on the asset and accordingly they frame the lending terms.
-The major benefit to financial institutions is, they get regular interest on the lent amount and also they have the right to seize the asset in case of non-payment of principal or interest by the borrower.
+But the major concern for financial institutions is that when the asset is sold in the secondary market after its seizure, the risk of a decline in the asset’s value always looms over its head.
+To overcome the risk, financial institutions finance the asset considering that the contingent claim is going to arise on the asset, and accordingly, they frame the lending terms.

 Asset financing is a boon to the business.
-If a business is willing to expand, asset financing is a perfect solution for their financial needs.
-The businesses now don’t need huge cash in hand before purchasing any new asset; instead, they can just finance it via asset financing.
-Asset financing is not only beneficial for the borrowers but also to the financial institutions who lend the money, as they get regular interest and their risk is covered with assets kept as collateral security.
+If a business is willing to expand, it is a perfect solution for its financial needs.
+Companies now don’t need massive cash in hand before purchasing any new asset; instead, they can just fund it via asset financing.
+This is beneficial for the borrowers and the financial institutions who lend the money, as they get regular interest, and their risk is covered with assets kept as collateral security.